elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Changed

 - **Updated Rook alerts to `v1.10.5`.**
-- **Nginx ingress controller service can now have multiple annotations instead of just one.**
+- **NGINX Ingress Controller service can now have multiple annotations instead of just one.**
-- **Synced all grafana dashboards to use the default organization timezone.**
+- **Synced all Grafana dashboards to use the default organization timezone.**
 - **Several default resource requests and limits have changed for the included services.**

 ### Fixed

 - **Use FQDN for services connecting from the Workload Cluster to the service cluster to prevent resolve timeouts.**
 - **Fixed `KubeletDown` alert rule not alerting if a kubelet was missing.**
-- **Added permissions to the `alerting_full_access` role in Opensearch to be able to view notification channels.**
+- **Added permissions to the `alerting_full_access` role in OpenSearch to be able to view notification channels.**
-- **Added `fluent-plugin-record-modifier` to the fluentd image to prevent mapping errors.**
+- **Added `fluent-plugin-record-modifier` to the Fluentd image to prevent mapping errors.**
-- **Various fixes to network policies.**
+- **Various fixes to Network Policies.**

 ### Added

-- **Improved security posture by adding network policies for some of the networking and storage components.**
+- **Improved security posture by adding Network Policies for some of the networking and storage components.**
 - **Added alert for less kubelets than nodes in the cluster.**
 - **Added alert for object limits in buckets.**